 Who is Chime?

-Before we get ahead of ourselves, let's get the paperwork out of the way first.
+Before we get ahead of ourselves, let's get the basics out of the way first.

 Chime white-labels the bank services of The Bancorp Bank, the same company that runs the banking services for a litany of private label banks.
 The Bancorp Bank is FDIC #35444 and has been actively insured by the FDIC since July 2000.